nadrino/kotor-walkthrough/kotor/walkthrough/040_Tatooine.md

 	- Where should a person look for opportunity?
 	- I'm looking for very specific things.
 Who should I ask?
 	- I'm looking for older things.
 Antiques.
 Artifacts.
-- Loot right chest**
+- Loot right chest
-**
-- Mother's Bastila
+- A twilek appears: Bastila's mother
 	- Don't be rude, Bastila.
 	- I guess we should go see your mother, Bastila.
 - See shop
-	- Buy Bothan Sensor Visor
+	- **Buy Bothan Sensor Visor**
 - Talk to the Aqualish
 	- What shipment?
 What are you talking about?
 	- Excuse me, did you say "gizka"?